"If

 No, they just have numbers, like the rest of us civil servants!"

-value with the rest of us?
+with the rest of us?

 The Bible tells us were to love our "neighbors" in the

-government by honoring, respecting, and praying for them.
-But loving government employees
+government by honoring, respecting, and praying for them no matter what their

-our neighbors also apply to loving government workers and officials.
+other ways Scripture teaches us to love all our neighbors also apply to loving government

-How we treat those who serve in our government is the way
+How we treat those who serve in our government is the way were

 "Kindly words, sympathizing attentions, watchfulness against